The only pre-requisites are Python (version ≥ 3.6) and the Python package manager pip (version ≥ 20.0).

 python --version in the shell, and you should get

-pip in the shell, and if you get usage instructions instead of a
+python -m pip --version in the shell, and see if you get a proper version line starting with

 MPI parallelization (optional but encouraged!)¶